-- 1. Claimants Two is a fifteen-year-old boy who qualifies for regional center services based on Autism. - 2.
-Claimant Two participates in the Self-Determination Program (SDP).
-His SDP individual budget for April 1, 2023 through March 31, 2024, totaling \$89,468, was approved and signed by Mother and SCLARC on July 28, 2023.
-(Exhibit 9.)
-Claimant Two's fair hearing representative, Ms. Yadira Ochoa, is also Claimant Two's SDP Independent Facilitator (IF). - 3.
-On June 28, 2023, Mother requested SCLARC provide funding for Mother for transportation services for Claimant Two and add transportation services funding to Claimant Two's SDP budget so that Mother could be reimbursed for transportation (i.e., driving) services she provided to Claimant Two.
+- 1. Claimants One is a fifteen-year-old boy who qualifies for regional center services based on Autism. - 2.
+Claimant One participates in the Self-Determination Program (SDP).
+His SDP individual budget for April 1, 2023, through March 31, 2024, was approved and signed by Mother and SCLARC on January 24, 2024.
+(Exhibit 4.)
+Claimant One's fair hearing representative, Ms. Yadira Ochoa, who is also Claimant One's SDP Independent Facilitator (IF), approved and signed the budget on August 15, 2024. - 3.
+On June 28, 2023, Mother requested SCLARC provide funding for Mother for transportation services for Claimant One and add transportation services funding to Claimant One's SDP budget so that Mother could be reimbursed for transportation (i.e., driving) services she provided to Claimant One.

-- 4. On December 8, 2023, SCLARC sent a Notice of Action (NOA) letter to Mother, notifying her that her June 28, 2023 request was denied.
-(Exhibit 6.) - 5.
-Claimant Two had been receiving transportation services from SCLARC when he was receiving services under the traditional model.
-Specifically, Mother had been reimbursed for driving Claimant Two by SCLARC.
-However, by a notice of resolution (March 2023 NOR) signed by Mother on March 14, 2023, relating to a different dispute between Claimant Two and SCLARC, Mother agreed that once Claimant Two became part of SDP, he would no longer receive funds for transportation services and Mother, therefore, would no longer be reimbursed for driving Claimant Two.
-(Exhibit 6.)
+- 4. On December 14, 2023, SCLARC sent a Notice of Action (NOA) letter to Mother, notifying her that her June 28, 2023 request was denied.
+(Exhibit 7.) - 5.
+Claimant One had been receiving transportation services from SCLARC when he was receiving services under the traditional model.
+Specifically, Mother had been reimbursed for driving Claimant One by SCLARC.
+However, by a notice of resolution (March 2023 NOR) signed by Mother on March 14, 2023, relating to a different dispute between Claimant One and SCLARC, Mother agreed that once Claimant One became part of SDP, he would no longer receive funds for transportation services and Mother, therefore, would no longer be reimbursed for driving Claimant One.
+(Exhibit 7.)
 After entering SDP, however, and despite the March 2023 NOR, Mother requested transportation services as a single mother of three children with special needs, indicating to SCLARC it is hard to transport all her children and be in all places for them at the same time.
 Mother also asserted public transportation can be challenging and overwhelming, and receiving transportation funding from SCLARC would reduce frustration and anxiety.
 Mother made the request for SCLARC to fund transportation services for all three of her children, including Claimant One, Claimant Two, and Claimants' Sister, who is also a SCLARC consumer.
 (Ibid.) - 6.
-The December 8, 2023 NOA explained SCLARC was unable to approve the request as the SDP budget had already been allotted, could meet Claimant Two's needs, and should be utilized to receive the requested support.
-(Exhibit 6.)
-As detailed in the NOA, the services and supports provided to Claimant Two through SCLARC's SDP program included: 46 hours per month of respite care service, 143 hours per month of personal assistance hours, music lessons, art lessons, swimming, karate, legal services, and funding for Mother to attend a parent conference.
-(Ibid.)
-SCLARC suggested Mother utilize funds approved for Claimant Two's SDP budget, transfer funds distributed to a different self-determination budget category, or Mother negotiate the rate of transportation services so that Mother could remain within her budget.
+The December 14, 2023 NOA explained SCLARC was unable to approve the request as the SDP budget had already been allotted, could meet Claimant One's needs, and should be utilized to receive the requested support.
+(Exhibit 7.)
+SCLARC suggested Mother utilize funds approved for Claimant One's SDP budget, transfer funds distributed to a different self-determination budget category, or Mother negotiate the rate of transportation services so that Mother could remain within her budget.
 In addition, SCLARC noted it must consider family support required for minors.
 (Ibid.)

-7. On February 8, 2024, Mother filed an appeal request, on Claimant Two's behalf, to appeal SCLARC's denial of the request for funding for transportation, requesting only mediation of the matter.
-On May 30, 2024, Ms. Ochoa, now Claimant Two's authorized representative and IF, filed an appeal request change form, on Claimant Two's behalf, requesting a fair hearing.
-A motion to consolidate this matter and OAH Case No. 2024020395, which concerns the same request for transportation funding but for Claimant One, for fair hearing, was also jointly filed by the parties.
+7. On February 12, 2024, Mother filed an appeal request, on Claimant One's behalf, to appeal SCLARC's denial of the request for funding for transportation, requesting only mediation of the matter.
+On May 30, 2024, Ms. Ochoa, now Claimant One's designated authorized representative and IF, filed an appeal request change form, on Claimant One's behalf, requesting a fair hearing.
+A motion to consolidate this matter and OAH Case No. 2024020302, which concerns the same request for transportation funding but for Claimant Two, for fair hearing, was also jointly filed by the parties.
 By an OAH corrected order dated June 7, 2024, the matters were consolidated for fair hearing.
 This hearing took place thereafter.

-Claimant Two's Background
+Claimant One's Background